jtangney/gke-federated-learning/testing/README.md

 ### Verify failed unknown destination host
 The mesh is configured to only allow requests to known services (via the REGISTRY_ONLY outboundTrafficPolicy on the Sidecar resource).

 - deploy a test pod to the tenant namespace.
-They get an Istio sidecar injected
+This namespace is enabled for istio injection
 `kubectl apply -f ./testing/test.yaml -n fedlearn`

 - Verify the pod does have an istio-proxy sidecar container
 `kubectl -n fedlearn get pods -l app=test -o jsonpath='{.items..spec.containers[*].name}'`

+- Verify that the tenant namepace has REGISTRY_ONLY outboundTrafficPolicy.
+Therefore egress from the mesh is only allowed to hosts that exist in the registry
+`kubectl get sidecar -n fedlearn -o jsonpath='{.items[0].spec.outboundTrafficPolicy}'`

+- List the ServiceEntries (TODO: use istioctl).
+You see that there is a ServiceEntry that configures some external domains (example.com etc)
+`kubectl get ServiceEntry -A`

 - Make a request to 'example.org'.
+Note that this domain is not configured in the ServiceEntries.
 ```
 kubectl -n fedlearn exec -it -c test \
   $(kubectl -n fedlearn get pod -l app=test -o jsonpath={.items..metadata.name}) \